sysco-middleware/sysco-middleware.github.io/_posts/2016-08-15-Bash_on_Ubuntu_on_Windows.md

 The machines in the example are called clienthost, jumphost and serverhost.

 +Clienthost --> your Windows machine
-+ Jumphost   --> the machine in the middle +*Serverhost --> the machine which you are going to log into*
++Jumphost   --> the machine in the middle
++Serverhost --> the machine which you are going to log into

 Earlier you typically logged into the machines like this: